 When someone is having a stroke, the specific part of the brain which lacks the flow of blood will stop working.
 A person can lose function of an arm or a leg and even find it difficult to speak.

 2. Body Weakness:

-If you feel sudden weakness in your body without any apparent reason and lose sense of coordinaton; these can be warning signs of stroke.
+If you feel sudden weakness in your body without any apparent reason and lose a sense of coordination; these can be warning signs of a stroke.

-It will happen suddenly and will be noticeale.
+It will happen suddenly and will be noticeable.
 In such a case, do not delay getting medical help.

 3. High Blood Pressure:

 Keep an eye on your blood pressure.
-An increased blood pressure can be be fatal for your life.
+Increased blood pressure can be fatal to your life.

 High blood pressure is linked to many heart illnesses and strokes.
 If you see a change in your blood pressure, consult a doctor and go for appropriate medication to reduce the risk.